 I spoke in Leicestershire recently.
 Leicester is the first ethnic city.
 It is the first city where White European British people, English people, are in a minority.
 They are 48-49%.
 Add all the other groups together — and they have little in common with each other, particularly the Asians, many of whom committed genocide against each other in 1948 when India collapsed — yet aggregate them all together in Leicester and they are a majority.
 A majority!
 We’re now the minority in a major English city, and Birmingham will be soon, and every other city will go.

 If you live in Norwich you’ll have to wait 20, 30, maybe even 50 years until it happens.
 But there’s a degree to which it’s happening.
 The cities are changing.
 The cities are becoming destinations of change.
 They’re becoming Second, Third, Fourth World zones.
 People pass through them.
 Two million British people go into London every day and leave as quickly as possible when the working day is over, because they don’t want to stay.
-Why don’t they want to stay in what was once the capitol of an empire that ruled a quarter of the world?
+Why don’t they want to stay in what was once the capital of an empire that ruled a quarter of the world?
 They don’t want to stay because large parts of inner western, eastern, southern, and northern London do not resemble anything like the city they knew when they were young.

 The whole phenomenon of the Essex man, so-called, is a large number Cockney East-Enders who’ve moved out of the city to get away from the extraordinary changes which have occurred.
-Why else do you think in Tower Hamlets has the Respect candidate returned to the House of Commons?
+Why else do you think in Tower Hamlets is the Respect candidate returned to the House of Commons?
 He supports Saddam Hussein’s Iraq before it was exploded by American power, supports Libya, supports Arabist causes all over the world, because the people who live in Tower Hamlets now, in a complicated sort of a way, have more in common with those causes than they do with the causes of the people here in Wigan or in other northern towns.

 What’s happened to the society is that the elite has let the population go and looks elsewhere for succor and for support.
 Big capital and big unions are combining in a world economy with a would-be world elite that sees countries like England and Britain as stepping stones, stepping stones to their own careers in particular.